 NTET Insurance Disc Scheme

-NTET Insurance Discs will only be issued against a boiler inspector’s report where the inspector has registered his current holding of PI Insurance with the Insurance Officer.
+The Discs are issued by the NTET’s Insurance Officer and also insurance brokers who have undertaken only to issue them against a boiler inspector’s report where the inspector has a current certificate of PI Insurance registered with the NTET’s Insurance Officer.